microsoft/jacdac-docs/README.md

 yarn buildspecs
 ```

-this will update the directory jacdac-spec/dist as well as client bindings (for changes to a service or addition of a new service).
+This script will update the directory jacdac-ts/jacdac-spec/dist as well as client bindings (for changes to a service or addition of a new service).

 In particular, the distribution will contain updates for
 - pxt-jacdac
     - a new directory will be created for service with the following files
       - client.gts